dooglahs/mosyle/README.md

 * Run Python Scripts.
 Mosyle doens't have the ability to run Python scripts from it's commands, so this bash script will drop the Python onto the computer and run it.
 * Generic Plist Installer.
 This script allows you to deploy your own customized plist, and versions the plist so older versions can be updated over time.
 * Custom attribute: AppleID.
 We had the need for a custom attribute to get the email AppleID on a machine if present.
 We named the attribute AppleID and it returns either the email address or "none".
+* Custom attribute: Homebrew.
+Determines if Homebrew is installed or not; returns YES if it needs an update else NO.

 ## Tips